opensearch-project/documentation-website/_search-plugins/caching/index.md

 Prior to version 2.13, OpenSearch supported the following on-heap cache types:

 - **Request cache**: Caches the local results on each shard.
 This allows frequently used (and potentially resource-heavy) search requests to return results almost instantly.
 - **Query cache**: The shard-level query cache caches common data from similar queries.
-The query cache is more granular than the request cache and can cache data that is reused between different queries.
+The query cache is more granular than the request cache and can cache data that is reused in different queries.
 - **Field data cache**: The field data cache contains field data and global ordinals, which are both used to support aggregations on certain field types.

 ## Additional cache stores